rileybathurst/riley-ssg/README.md

 - front page needs a more interesting way of changing the text, sonos does something like this but in a nice way
 - lozad changes
 - date in footer

+## Names

+This should be something cooler than riley-ssg

+- Thomas
+- Something to do with Red
+- Something to do with fox
+-